solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 Let us create a new Jupyter notebook for this practice.
 We will work in pairs.

-1. Save the file called [Python101_Part2_GuidedPractice.ipynb](./code/Python101_Part2_GuidedPractice.ipynb) in a known location in your file systme
+1. Save the file called [Python101_Part2_GuidedPractice.ipynb](./code/Python101_Part2_GuidedPractice.ipynb) in a known location in your file system
 2. Start Jupyter and navigate to the location where you saved the file
 3. Open the file
 4. Voilà,  you can start the Guided Practice